-For more details around vibration energy harvesting, please visit our article around the topic.
+For more details around vibration energy harvesting, please visit our article around the topic (clink the link).

 Simply put, thermal energy harvesting is all about capturing heat which is either freely available in the surroundings are heat that is considered waste, usually coming from engines or similar sources that normally uses the heat.